muskanmahajan37/Rocket-Tracker/README.md

 ## Notice

-The images(if any) have been provided for educational purpose and are owned by their respective owners.
+The images(if any), videos have been provided for educational purpose and are owned by their respective owners.

 ## Authors